Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Cycle lengths of Automata

+We will now show that $CL[A_n]=CL[T_n]$.
+We begin by determining what $n$'s have the property that all cells become inactive for any initial configuration (this is given by \cite{wolfram} for the one dimensional case). \begin{thm} If $n+1$ is a power of 2, then some sufficiently large power of $A_n$ and $T_n$ is zero \end{thm} \begin{proof} If $n=2^a-1$, then by Theorem \ref{thm:powersof2}, $A_n$ has only zero as an eigenvalue, and it has just one Jordan block, whose size is $n$.
+So $A_n^n=0$.
+Thus $T_n$ is the Kronecker sum of two Jordan blocks with eigenvalue 0, both of size $2^a-1$, so its only eigenvalue is zero.
+Its largest Jordan block is $2^a\times 2^a$ by Theorem \ref{thm:jordan_eigen_sum}.
+So $T_n^{n+1}=0$. \end{proof}

+In particular, this implies that if $n+1$ is a power of 2, then the cycle length is one in both one and two dimensions.
+So we must now consider the rest of the possible values for $n$, and show that $CL[A_n]=CL[T_n]$ for them.
+We will therefore assume $n+1$ is not a power of 2 for the rest of this section.

-Before we prove $CL(\Phi) = CL(\sigma)$, recall that these cycle lengths are related to orders of eigenvalues that are difficult to predict, as shown in theorem~\ref{thm:rdm_sord} and discussed in Section~\ref{sec:phi_fields}.
+First, recall that the cycle lengths $CL[A_n]$ and $CL[T_n]$ are related to orders of eigenvalues that are difficult to predict as discussed in Section~\ref{sec:phi_fields}.
 The eigenvalues of $T_n$ are sums of eigenvalues of $A_n$; however, the order of a sum of field elements is not related to the orders of the constituent elements by a general rule.
-Thus to prove that the cycle lengths of $\Phi$ and $\sigma$ are equal, we derive an additional relationship between the eigenvalues.
+Thus to prove that the cycle lengths of $\sigma_1(n)$ and $\sigma_2(n)$ are equal, we derive an additional relationship between the eigenvalues.

-\begin{thm} For any $n$ automaton, the sum of any two distinct nonzero eigenvalues of $A_n$ is equal to the product of two nonzero eigenvalues of $A_n$. \end{thm}
+\begin{thm} For any $n$, the sum of any two distinct nonzero eigenvalues of $A_n$ is equal to the product of two nonzero eigenvalues of $A_n$. \end{thm}

 \begin{proof} Let $n+1=2^ab$ where $b$ is odd.
-By theorem \ref{thm:powersof2}, the nonzero eigenvalues are $\lambda_j=\alpha^j+\alpha^{-j}$, for $1\leq j\leq \frac{b-1}{2}$.
+By Theorem \ref{thm:powersof2}, the nonzero eigenvalues are $\lambda_j=\alpha^j+\alpha^{-j}$, for $1\leq j\leq \frac{b-1}{2}$.
 Also, the rest of this sequence, for $\frac{b+1}{2}\leq j<\infty $ repeats just these nonzero eigenvalues, except when it is zero, which happens when $j$ is a multiple of $b$.

 Say we want to sum two distinct eigenvalues, e.g. $\lambda_i$ and $\lambda_{i+j}$.
 If $j = 2k$ for an integer $k$, then

 Because the eigenvalues being added are distinct, $k\neq 0$, so $\lambda_k$ and $\lambda_{i+k}$ are nonzero.